Is Virtual Racing the Future? – with Ben Delaney

 Rob Pickels 41:03

 Can we tie that back to the virtual world?
-Does the virtual world does this help explain some of the rise?
-They are?
+Does the virtual world – does this help explain some of the rise there?
 Does it have similarities with that gravel racing, and how people are approaching it?

 Ben Delaney 41:13

-Yes, one interesting thing I hear coaches not complain about, but with maybe complaining about is people who do a lot of Swift who can get fixated on numbers like watts per kg, right like that.
-That is how they measure that self worth but how they’re improving or not.
+Yes, one interesting thing I hear coaches – not complain about, but with maybe complain about – is people who do a lot of Zwift can get fixated on numbers like watts per kg, right like that, that is how they measure – not self worth but, you know, how they’re improving or not.
 So they’ll be doing events for fun like a group ride.
-But if the if they’re seeing their watch per kg number go up, then that means success.
-That’s that’s a positive thing.
+But if they’re seeing their watts per kg number go up, then that means success, that’s a positive thing.

 Trevor Connor 41:42

-I think it was Lance Armstrong, who said if racing was just about power, we’d put everybody on a train or on the start line.
-That’s the best wattage virtual racing is literally everybody sitting on a trainer at the start line seeing who can put out the best power.
+I think it was Lance Armstrong who said “if racing was just about power, we’d put everybody on a trainer on the start line and see who gives who gives the best wattage”.
+Virtual racing is literally everybody sitting on a trainer at the start line, seeing who can put out the best power.
 I’m not the only one who remembers this analogy of putting trainers on the start line.
-Let’s hear for Dr. Andy Pruitt and Colby pierce with their thoughts and virtual racing.
+Let’s hear for Dr. Andy Pruitt and Colby Pearce with their thoughts on virtual racing.

 Dr. Andy Pruitt 42:07